fractastical/etherea/README.md

 https://www.linkedin.com/in/joeldietz/

-This repo currently consists of miscellanea roughly inspired by ethereum or related concepts
+This repo also has other miscellanea roughly inspired by ethereum or related concepts
 ---------------------

 #  Games